 Themed paintings and drawings are framed on the household wall, a gallery of masterpieces acting as another visual display of growth and creativity.

 While Ava takes on first grade with gusto, Emmy can be found eagerly signing her name on birthday cards with precision and proudly owning the title of “Pledge Leader” of the day at Little Lukes.

 And on occasion, at the kitchen table too.

 Little Lukes Preschool & Childcare Center is a leading Syracuse daycare provider with five locations.
 The early education program includes credentialed and caring staff that specializes in comprehensive infant, toddler and pre-kindergarten development.
 Additional services include pediatric speech therapy, pediatric physical therapy and pediatric occupational therapy.

-For optimal protection and safety for both students and staff, our facilities include keypad security doors and classroom-installed cameras.
+For optimal protection and safety for both students and staff, our facilities include keypad security doors.
 As a registered daycare center complying with nationwide regulations, Little Lukes creates a secure and engaging environment for children to develop and reach their individual goals.